kowainik/org/style-guide.md

     -> [a]
 ```

-If possible include typeclasses laws and function usage examples into the
+If possible, include typeclass laws and function usage examples into the
 documentation.

 ```haskell